francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/000-The_Weird_and_Wonderful_World_of_the_Qubit.rst

 By the end of this section you will have a basic understanding of

--  Qubits and their measurements
+-  The Quantum Bit (Qubit)
--  Excited states
+-  Creating superpositions
--  Superpositions of qubit states
--  Single qubit phase
+-  Introducing qubit phase
 -  The Bloch Sphere
 -  Decoherence